-□ Workplace health and safety incidents • An Emergency Preparedness and Response Procedure must be developed Interaction with security actors Develop Security and Human Rights Management Procedure that is in alignment with UNDSS and the Voluntary Principles of Human Rights All private security personnel to receive procedural or knowledge training Engage the public security force through the correct hierarchy and channels early in the process to set up good working relationship and improve opportunities for influence on the adoption of International Standards. ☐ Stolen Items • In the case of public spaces, the municipality will assign a guard ADAPTATION FUND PRINCIPLE 14: PHYSICAL AND CULTU DAL HEDITAGE Covid-19 (if relevant) A Health and Safety Risk Assessment of each project activity, including supply chains and associated facilities, against International Standards needs to be carried out including specific alignment with IFC PS2 (Labour and Working Conditions) as well as IFC PS4 (Community Health and Safety and Security). s the alteration, damage, or removal of any physical cultural resources, cultural sites, and sites with unique natural values recognized as such 75.
+Workplace health and safety incidents • An Emergency Preparedness and Response Procedure must be developed Interaction with security actors Develop Security and Human Rights Management Procedure that is in alignment with UNDSS and the Voluntary Principles of Human Rights All private security personnel to receive procedural or knowledge training Engage the public security force through the correct hierarchy and channels early in the process to set up good working relationship and improve opportunities for influence on the adoption of International Standards.
+Stolen Items In the case of public spaces, the municipality will assign a guard ADAPTATION FUND PRINCIPLE 14: PHYSICAL AND CULTU Covid-19 (if relevant) A Health and Safety Risk Assessment of each project activity, including supply chains and associated facilities, against International Standards needs to be carried out including specific alignment with IFC PS2 (Labour and Working Conditions) as well as IFC PS4 (Community Health and Safety and Security). s the alteration, damage, or removal of any physical cultural resources, cultural sites, and sites with unique natural values recognized as such 75.
 Has the presence of heritage in or near the activity been identified?
-YES There are no heritage acknowledged by UNESCO 3 in the Tuban delta.
-UNESCO acknowledged the following sites in Yemen: Cultural (4) - Historic Town of Zabid (1993) - Landmarks of the Ancient Kingdom of Saba, Marib (2023) - Old City of Sana'a (1986) Old Walled City of Shibam (1982) Natural (1) - Socotra Archipelago (2008) According to government information, local heritage sites in the Tubn Delta include mostly single buildings: buildings of ancient mosques, palaces, castles, and forts, in addition to water facilities such as the Aden natural water tanks (Saharei), as well as some ancient cemeteries and tombs.
+YES There are no heritage acknowledged by UNESCO139 in the Tuban delta.
+UNESCO39 in the Tuban delta.
+UNESCO39 in the Tuban delta.
+UNESCO39 in the Tuban delta.
+UNESCO39 in the Tuban delta.
+UNESCO39 in the Tuban delta.
+Cultural (4) Historic Town of Zabid (1993) Landmarks of the Ancient Kingdom of Saba, Marib (2023) Old City of Sana'a (1986) Old Walled City of Shibam (1982) Natural (1) Socotra Archipelago (2008) According to government information, local heritage sites in the Tubn Delta include mostly single buildings: buildings of ancient mosques, palaces, castles, and forts, in addition to water facilities from the British colonial period, such as the Big Ben Aden, as well as some ancient cemeteries and tombs.
 All the identified sites are not in or close to proposed project interventions.
-76. If heritage exists, has the cultural heritage, the location and the results of a risk assessment analysing the potential for impacting the cultural heritage been described?
-N/A N/A 77.
-If heritage exists, have the measures to be taken to ensure that heritage is not impacted, and if it is being accessed by communities, how this access will continue described?
-N/A N/A ADAPTATION FUND PRINCIPLE 15: LAND AND SOIL EROSI Requirement: The activity shall be designed and implemented in otes soil conservation and avoids degradation or conversion of productive lands or land that provides valuable ecosystem services.
+76. If heritage exists, has the cultural heritage, the location and the results of a risk assessment analysing the potential for impacting the cultural heritage been N/A N/A described?